Peterisfar/YOLOV3/README.md

 Subsequently, i will continue to update the code to make it more concise , and add the new and efficient tricks.

+`Note` : Now this repository supports the model compression in the new branch [model_compression](https://github.com/Peterisfar/YOLOV3/tree/model_compression)

 ---
 ## Results